-One of my favorite things about becoming a parent has been the constant metaphors that open my eyes to the nature of God.
-It’s through interactions with my kids that I find myself coming to a greater understanding and appreciation of the depths of God’s love and work in my life.
+So it is through interactions with my daughter that I find myself coming to a greater understanding and appreciation of the depths of God’s love and work in my life.
 A few weeks ago, however, it was my friend, Rachel, whose daughter gave me a profound glimpse into the Lord’s burning desire for prosperity in our lives.

-Rachel and I were enjoying a rare, uninterrupted visit when four-year-old Charlotte trudged over to us in exasperation.
-She was holding a red crayon and a dramatic facial expression of clear irritation.
+Rachel and I were enjoying a rare, uninterrupted visit when her four-year-old daughter trudged over to us in exasperation.
+She was holding a red crayon and a facial expression of clear irritation.
 “Mo-om,” she groaned, tacking on a second syllable to indicate her intense grief.
-Rachel didn’t respond verbally, only raising her eyebrows to imply a listening ear that was far from eager to hear whatever complaint was about to be set before her.
+Rachel didn’t respond verbally, only raising her eyebrows to imply a listening ear that wasn’t too eager to hear the complaint.
 “Molly’s coloring outside the lines.”

-The three of us turned to look at two-year-old Molly, gripping her crayon in a tight fist and scribbling so ferociously that one might wonder if she was trying to complete two pictures at once by forcing the color straight through the paper onto the next page.
+The three of us turned to look at two-year-old Molly, gripping her crayon in a tight fist and scribbling so ferociously that I wondered if she was trying to complete two pictures at once by forcing the color straight through onto the next page.
 She looked up at us and broke into a huge grin, innocently unaware that the chaos of color on her paper would be so easily tidied and brought to life if she adhered to the guidance of the lines.

 For some reason, staring at Molly’s pandemonium made me recall a recent moment with the second graders at our church’s public school religion class.
 They were learning the Ten Commandments and I couldn’t help but notice how bland and authoritarian the list appeared on the board, as if it contained no more depth or purpose than a no diving sign over the toilet in a public restroom.
 (Those exist.)

-I wondered how many years it would be before some of them stumbled upon the mindset that rules are meant to be broken and started embracing the “Only the Good Die Young” lifestyle I ran blindly with for too long.
-(Forever branded in my memory is the look on my mother’s face when she discovered that my ringtone was Billy Joel melodically requesting a Catholic girl’s virginity.)
+I wondered how many years it would be before some of these kids stumbled upon the mindset that rules are meant to be broken and started embracing the “Only the Good Die Young” lifestyle I ran blindly with for too long.
+(Forever branded in my memory is my mother’s facial expression upon discovering that my ringtone was Billy Joel melodically requesting a Catholic girl’s virginity.)

 So what does the monotonous list of the Commandments have to do with the colorful discombobulation Molly had created?
-In that moment, those lines became, for me, the so-often-overlooked guidance that the Ten Commandments provide for us.
+In that moment, those lines resembled the often overlooked guidance that the commandments provide for us.
 The disorder that was being produced as a result of Molly’s ignorance of those lines was the turmoil that our lives tumble into when we ignore the Commandments’ wisdom.
-Perhaps the greatest tragedy of this turmoil is that it so frequently goes unnoticed when we assume that all is well, often because we look around and see that we’re surrounded by others in the same circumstances with the same struggles.
-This is how it is for everyone, we tell ourselves, so it’s okay that it’s like this for me.
-But does it have to be?

-Often, when I take a step back and make an honest assessment of my life, the situations and relationships that are causing me the most grief are those where I’m failing to conduct myself in accordance with the guidance contained in the Commandments.
-Dishonesty, jealousy, absolute devotion to the wrong things… The further I stray from the lines, the worse my picture looks.
+Often, when I take a step back and make an honest assessment of my life, the situations and relationships that are causing me the most grief are those where I’m failing to conduct myself in accordance with the guidance contained in those timeless commandments.
+Dishonesty, jealousy, absolute devotion to the wrong things… The further I stray from the lines, the uglier my picture appears.

 After all, we stay within the lines on the road to avoid disaster, right?
 They’re not there to take away our freedom.
 They’re there to keep us existing harmoniously among one another.

-rust.
-We must trust that our God is not a tyrant at work to oppose us, no matter how difficult it often is to understand his work.
-We’re his creation!
-How could he want anything other than for us to flourish?
-He longs for nothing more than to take the blank page of our lives and infuse into it the richest, most vibrant colors we can imagine.
+Look, God is not a tyrant at work to oppose us, no matter how difficult it can be to understand his work or how tempting it is to assume that we’d do a better job in his position.
+We’re His creation and he wants nothing other than for us to flourish.
+He longs to take the blank page of our lives and infuse into it the richest, most vibrantly ordered colors we can imagine.

 On the other hand, if I seek the truth and search with an open heart for answers to the deepest questions being called out by my soul, there is no doubt that peace and order will reign in my endeavors.
-Because when I begin to act in accordance with my deepest purpose, I begin to thrive.
+Because when we begin to act in accordance with our deepest purpose, we become free.